naoufalHdr1/alx-backend-user-data/0x03-user_authentication_service/README.md

 - Raise a `ValueError` if an invalid attribute is passed.

 The script should demonstrate successful user updates and raise an error for invalid attributes.

+### Task 4: Hash password

+Create a `_hash_password` method to:

+- Accept a password string as input.
+- Return a salted hash of the password as bytes, using `bcrypt.hashpw`.

+The script should demonstrate the method returning a correctly hashed password in bytes.